Estimated reading time: 9 minutes

 In this article, I break down the following:

-What Is A Bear Crawl?
+What Is The Bear Crawl Exercise?

 The bear crawl exercise is a bodyweight exercise implemented to help build strength in one of the most fundamental positions.
 Think about it, infants begin to crawl instinctively as they perform this developmental movement pattern with 6 points of contact (hands, knees and feet) before progressing to the more advanced 4 point bear crawl position (hands and feet).